 Our primary sources of liquidity are cash from operations and borrowings under our credit facility.
-We entered into a credit facility on the terms described below on November 10, 2015.
-At March 31, 2016 and December 31, 2015, we had cash balances of \$9.1 million and \$4.1 million, respectively.
+We entered into an amendment to our credit facility on the terms described below on May 24, 2016.
+At June 30, 2016 and December 31, 2015, we had cash balances of \$8.2 million and \$4.1 million, respectively.

-As of March 31, 2016, we had a total of \$32.0 million outstanding on the credit facility.
+As of June 30, 2016, we had a total of \$41.7 million outstanding on the credit facility.
 As of December 31, 2015, we had no balances outstanding under the revolving credit portion of our credit facility.
-After giving effect to the amount drawn on our credit facility, approximately \$16.7 million and \$16.7 million of outstanding letters of credit as of March 31, 2016 and December 31, 2015, respectively and borrowing limits based on an advance multiple of adjusted EBITDA, we had \$42.8 million and \$58.3 million available for borrowing under the credit facility as of March 31, 2016 and December 31, 2015, respectively.
+After giving effect to the amount drawn on our credit facility, approximately \$16.7 million of outstanding letters of credit as of June 30, 2016 and December 31, 2015 and borrowing limits based on an advance multiple of adjusted EBITDA, we had \$46.4 million and \$58.3 million available for borrowing under the credit facility as of June 30, 2016 and December 31, 2015, respectively.

 Cash flows from operating activities represent the inflow of cash from our payor clients and the outflow of cash for payroll and payroll taxes, operating expenses, interest and taxes.
 Due to its revenue deficiencies and financing issues, from time to time the State of Illinois has reimbursed us on a delayed basis with respect to our various agreements including with our largest payor, the Illinois Department on Aging.
-The open receivable balance from the State of Illinois increased by \$13.9 million from \$50.4 million as of December 31, 2015 to \$64.3 million as of March 31, 2016.
+The open receivable balance from the State of Illinois increased by \$30.8 million from \$50.4 million as of December 31, 2015 to \$81.2 million as of June 30, 2016.

-The State of Illinois' payments have been sporadic and delayed in the past and continue to be delayed, and the State of Illinois has yet to adopt a budget for fiscal year 2016.
-We cannot predict when the State of Illinois will adopt its 2016 budget.
-Without a budget and absent a court order compelling payment, the State is not authorized to pay for the non-Medicaid consumers served by the Company.
-These consumers represent approximately \$60.0 million of our total company annual revenue.
-Should payments continue to be delayed in the future or become further delayed, or the budget impasse is not resolved in the near term, the delays could adversely impact our liquidity and will result in the need to increase borrowings under our credit facility or other liquidity options.
+The State of Illinois' payments have been sporadic and delayed in the past and continue to be delayed.
+The State of Illinois did not adopt a comprehensive budget for fiscal year 2016, which ended June 30, 2016, but the State did enact a short-term budget on June 30, 2016 that appropriates funding for six months and includes certain appropriations for costs incurred during fiscal year 2016.
+The extent to which the short-term budget will enable the State to pay for the non-Medicaid consumers served by the Company, and the extent to which the State will reimburse the Company for non-reimbursed services provided between July 1, 2015 and June 30, 2016, is uncertain.
+The short-term budget contains an appropriation for the Illinois Department on Aging's Community Care Program that includes costs for purchased services during the prior year, and in August 2016, we received \$16.2 million in reimbursement from the State of Illinois under the short-term budget.
+Non-Medicaid consumers represent approximately \$60.0 million of the Company's total annual revenue.
+Should payments continue to be delayed in the future or become further delayed, the delays could adversely impact our liquidity and could result in the need to increase borrowings under our credit facility or we may need to seek other liquidity options.